 Water Monitoring Stations

 With two water monitoring stations now located on the Upper Manistee River you should add this link here for temp and flow data near the CCC Bridge and you should also book mark the new USGS site at M72 to follow trends in water conditions when planning your next fishing adventure.
 As guides we use this information daily in aiding our decision making process when planning for our days on the water.
 Conditions dictate success and understanding what the conditions are before you arrive can help you make smarter choices regarding where and how you fish a certain piece of water.

 This new site is going to be a very valuable tool for the longterm.
 Now that real time data is available at both water monitoring stations, anglers will be able to develop a better understanding of water levels as they relate to depth and how wadable a section of river is to the walk and wade angler for example.
 When you begin to understand what the actual cfs reading looks like from a conditions standpoint, you will also be able to visualize how high and dirty a piece of water might be.
-This is an important association to develop when trying to choose the best sections to fish as we move forward with winter.

 Trout Guide Trips